h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > Clarify naming.  "radius/1.1" is the ALPN name.
 "RADIUS/1.1" is the transport profile.
 >
 > Clarify that future specifications do not need to make provisions for dealing with this transport profile.

+draft-dekok-radext-radiusv11-05

+> Typos and word smithing.
+>
+> Define and use "RADIUS over TLS" instead of RADIUS/(D)TLS.

 --- back